ProjectEvergreen/wcc/docs/pages/index.md

 ## How It Works

-WCC supports server-rendering of standard Web Components, generating HTML directly from your custom element definitions.
+WCC let's you author standard custom elements and generate HTML from them using Light or Shadow DOM.

 ### Step 1